ANESTHESIOLOGY Daily News

 The rise in nonoperating room anesthesia (NORA) cases is driven by the increase in interventional procedures, the aging population, and the expertise of anesthesia professionals in providing safe and efficient care, she said.

-Today’s session, “Understanding and Addressing the Anesthesia Workforce Supply and Demand Imbalance,” aims to shed light on these issues and explore innovative solutions.
-Moderated by Dr. Cole and James P. Rathmell, MD, MBA, Editor-in-Chief of Anesthesiology, this panel discussion promises to be an informative event for anesthesiologists and anesthesia clinicians.
-Contributing to the discussion are Dr. Peterson, Amr Abouleish, MD, MBA, FASA, Professor and Vice Chair of Faculty Development at the University of Texas Medical Branch in Galveston; Oluwaseun Johnson-Akeju, MD, MMSc, Anesthetist‐in‐Chief, Massachusetts General Hospital; Maxime Cannesson, MD, PhD, Chair of Anesthesiology and Perioperative Medicine at the University of California, Los Angeles; and Thomas Miller, PhD, MBA, Director of Analytics and Research Services at ASA.
+The 2024 session, “Understanding and Addressing the Anesthesia Workforce Supply and Demand Imbalance,” aimed to shed light on these issues and explore innovative solutions.
+Moderated by Dr. Cole and James P. Rathmell, MD, MBA, Editor-in-Chief of Anesthesiology, this panel discussion was an informative event for anesthesiologists and anesthesia clinicians.
+Contributing to the discussion were Dr. Peterson, Amr Abouleish, MD, MBA, FASA, Professor and Vice Chair of Faculty Development at the University of Texas Medical Branch in Galveston; Oluwaseun Johnson-Akeju, MD, MMSc, Anesthetist‐in‐Chief, Massachusetts General Hospital; Maxime Cannesson, MD, PhD, Chair of Anesthesiology and Perioperative Medicine at the University of California, Los Angeles; and Thomas Miller, PhD, MBA, Director of Analytics and Research Services at ASA.

 Evolution of workforce trends